aleszu/text-mining-course/README.md

 Text mining is all about making sense of text.
 That could mean counting the frequency of specific words, understanding the overall sentiment of a document, or applying statistical techniques to draw big-picture conclusions from a corpus.
 Whether one is analyzing social media posts, customer reviews or news articles, these techniques can be essential to understanding and deriving meaningful insights.

 Note: Though there are several ways to mine data and perform sentiment analysis in R -- with packages such as [tm](https://cran.r-project.org/web/packages/tm/), [quanteda](https://cran.r-project.org/web/packages/quanteda/), and [sentimentr](https://cran.r-project.org/web/packages/sentimentr/index.html) -- this course uses R's [tidytext](http://tidytextmining.com/) package, developed by Julia Silge and David Robinson, and several tidy tools found in the [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) package.

-# Outline

-- We'll first explore several real-world applications of data mining and sentiment analysis.
-- Next, we'll walk through several techniques using R.
-- Finally, we'll explore techniques to visualize and communicate insights about those textual data.

 # Text analysis in the wild